hwgide2025/hwgide/README.md

 #### Why a bunch of code was just added after this
 So I never added the backend to the GitHub repo, and so I am adding it right after this is commited.

+Also if the front end looks weird, then this might be the out of date version of it, check my repos for the other verison.
+THis change was required to hard reset a broken Netlify project.